aribumar/aribumar/README.md

 - 👋 Hi, I’m @aribumar
-- 👀 I’m interested in c, html and c++
+- 👀 I’m interested in c, html ,c++ and python
-- 🌱 I’m currently learning c
+- 🌱 I’m currently practing python
 - 💞️ I’m looking to collaborate on c devloper
 - 📫 How to reach me ig arib_umar